TeseoLou/clancy-nook-walking-tours/README.md

 ---

-# **User Experience** (2)
+# **2. User Experience**
 User experience (UX) design focuses on creating meaningful, efficient, and enjoyable interactions between users and a product or service.
 For a website, this means designing a platform that meets users’ needs while providing an intuitive and visually appealing interface.

 Prioritising user experience is essential to ensuring that visitors can easily navigate the site, achieve their goals, and enjoy the process.
 This is particularly relevant to the Clancy Nook website, where the goal was to cater to a diverse audience of locals, tourists, and corporate clients.

-## **Strategy** (2.1)
+## **2.1.
+Strategy**
 The **Strategy Plane** in UX design formed the foundation of the project by aligning business goals with user needs.
 It addressed fundamental questions about what the website aimed to achieve and how it delivered value to its users.

-For Clancy Nook, this meant not only creating an online presence but also ensuring the site served as a seamless gateway for users to learn about, book, and engage with the historic walking tours offered.
+For Clancy Nook, this meant not only creating an online presence but also ensuring the site served as a gateway for users to learn about, book, and engage with the historic walking tours offered.
 The strategy plane was the first port of call in the development process, as it established the overall purpose of the site and guided all subsequent design and development decisions.

-### **Initial Discussion**
+### **2.1.1.
+Initial Discussion**

 The development process for the Clancy Nook website began with an in-depth meeting with the client, Louis Cane.
 During this discussion, we explored key aspects of the business, including: